The house from a circa 1912 postcard

-Earlier Houses: An earlier house was destroyed by fire in 1645; the current house was rebuilt by the 2nd Earl of Meath in 1651.
+Earlier Houses: An earlier house was destroyed by fire in 1645 during the civil war.

 Built / Designed For: 2nd Earl of Meath

 House & Family History: The Brabazon family came to England with William the Conqueror.
 In 1534 Sir William Brabazon was appointed vice treasurer and general receiver of Ireland.
-In 1618 the land where the current Killruddery stands was granted to Sir William Brabazon, created 1st Earl of Meath in 1627.
-The 10th Earl employed Morrison, father and son, to make extensive alterations to the original 17th century House in 1820; their work left the House with a neo-Tudor façade.
+In 1618 the land where the current Killruddery House stands was granted to Sir William Brabazon, created 1st Earl of Meath in 1627.
+The 10th Earl employed Morrison, father and son, to make extensive alterations to the original 17th century house in 1820; their work left Kilruddery with its current Tudor style façade.
 The Great Hall soars to a height of 40 feet and has arches that open into a corridor in the upper story.
 The ceiling is of carved beams and braces and has corbels decorated with the Meath falcon.
 The Staircase Hall contains a stained glass window that depicts William the Conqueror with Jacques de Brabancon on his right as standard-bearer.
 The Large Drawing Room has an elaborately coved and coffered ceiling and a screen of gray scagliola Ionic columns.
 There is also a fine gilt mirror over the fireplace that came from Dunraven Castle in Wales; the mirror came with the wife of the 13th Earl, a Wyndham-Quin and daughter of the 4th Earl of Dunraven.
-The Dining Room, formerly the Little Drawing Room, has a vaulted ceiling that incorporates musical instruments, the work of Henry Popje.
-The Conservatory, designed by William Burn, originally had a domed glass roof by Richard Turner; today it houses a collection of sculpture.
-In the early 1950s Killruddery was discovered to be badly infested with dry rot; in consequence, the 14th Earl hired Claud Phillimore in 1953 to reduce the House considerably by demolishing the Entrance Facade and all of the adjoining building.
-A new, simplified Entrance Facade was built on the same axis, standing further back.
+The dining room, formerly the Little Drawing Room, has a vaulted ceiling that incorporates musical instruments, the work of Henry Popje.
+The conservatory, designed by William Burn, originally had a domed glass roof by Richard Turner; today it houses a collection of sculpture.
+In the early 1950s Killruddery was discovered to be badly infested with dry rot; in consequence, the 14th Earl hired Claud Phillimore in 1953 to reduce the house' size considerably by demolishing the entrance facade and all of the adjoining building.
+A new, simplified entrance facade was built on the same axis, standing further back.

-Collections: One of the most magnificent cistern and fountain sets ever made was created by David Willaume I (Willaume was one of the leading London goldsmiths) in 1707-08 for the 5th Earl of Meath.
+Collections: One of the most magnificent cistern and fountain sets ever made was created by David Willaume I (one of the leading London goldsmiths) in 1707-08 for the 5th Earl of Meath (see "Images" section).
 The set is of Britannia silver and is one of the largest sets known.
 It was probably in use at Killruddery before it was sold, sometime after the earl's death in 1715, to the Prince of Wales, later King George II.
 The prince replaced the engraved arms of the Meaths with his motto and badge.
 The cistern and fountain are today in the collection of the Museum of Fine Arts, Boston.

-Comments: Mark Bence-Jones calls Killruddery "The most successful Elizabethan-Revival mansion in Ireland."
+Comments: Mark Bence-Jones called Killruddery "The most successful Elizabethan-Revival mansion in Ireland."

 Architect: Richard Morrison